fathym/eac/docs/getting-started/overview.md

 Just to show, nothing up our sleeves.

-We aren't magicians though, so still need to open a command prompt to a folder of your choosing and run
+We aren't magicians though, so still need to open a command prompt to a folder of your choosing to get started.

 ```cli
 npx make-dir-cli test